melicerte/sorts/README.md

 Execute sort algorithm :

-`docker-compose exec php php /home/sort.php [algorithm name] [size of array to generate]`
+`docker-compose exec php php sort.php [algorithm name] [size of array to generate]`

 Example to launch the Quick sort algorithm on an array of 1000 integers :

-`docker-compose exec php php /home/sort.php quick 1000`
+`docker-compose exec php php sort.php quick 1000`

 ## Display arrays
 If you want to see the initial array, and the sorted one, just add "display" at the end of the command :

-`docker-compose exec php php /home/sort.php quick 100 display`
+`docker-compose exec php php sort.php quick 100 display`